 Matrix of Peace Whole Systems Model

-- Illuminates the core values and consciousness ecosystem forces of a community
+- Illuminates the core values and consciousness forces of a society

-- Identifies the best practices for peace building within and among the private, public and civil society sectors
+- Identifies the best practices for co-creating justice, prosperity, and sustainability within and among the private, public and civil society sectors

-- Serves as an assessment tool for mapping the dominant level of consciousness in each sector, and diagnosing and correcting imbalances among the sectors when peace is disrupted
+- Serves as an assessment tool for mapping the dominant level of consciousness in each sector to lead to diagnosing and correcting imbalances among the sectors when peace is disrupted

 But the larger ecosystem is intentional.
-It requires MOP trained leaders, well-versed in system-wide MOP thinking and best practices, and achieving cooperating levels of consciousness in and across each sector of the society, to guide, monitor, and curate an MOP ecosystem.
-Thus, an MOP ecosystem is a conscious, dynamic, living, chaordic, intelligent ecosystem, open to evolution, experimentation, and creative growth.
-Communities do not achieve a “state of peace”; they achieve an “ecosystem of peace,” where peace is the ongoing product of a healthy, well-functioning society.
-By becoming well versed in MOP thinking, key stakeholders can tackle community development in a way that generates sustainable, long-term peace.
+It requires MOP trained leaders, well-versed in system-wide MOP thinking and best practices to guide, monitor, and curate an MOP ecosystem.
+The MOP whole systems model recognizes that it maps a living ecosystem which is conscious, dynamic, chaordic, and intelligent, open to evolution, experimentation, and creative growth.
+In this worldview, peace is not a static goal but rather a means to an end leading to human flourishing and a healthy universe.
+Communities do not achieve a “state of peace”, they achieve an “ecosystem of peace,” where peace is the ongoing product of a healthy, well-functioning society.
+By becoming well versed in MOP whole systems thinking, key stakeholders can tackle community development in a way that generates sustainable, long-term peace.